Challenge

 Nothing short of a paradigm shift

-The situation called for the client to move away from legacy systems and processes.
+The situation called for the client to move from its legacy.
 Under this new approach, the value proposition to the end customer plays a key role in determining prices.
 With these insights, Genpact helped the client re-engineer its pricing strategy along with developing a continuous feedback loop for monitoring the impact of these pricing actions on key process metrics.

 Our first task: Get the lay of the land.
 To do that:

-- We devised a logical system for grouping more than 130,000 individual parts and segment them according to their value and use, based on engineering insights.
+- We devised a logical system for grouping more than 130,000 individual parts and segments them according to their value and use, based on engineering insights.
 We considered the technological complexities of each part, the ease and cost of repairing each unit, and part segments which had limited lives.
-That enabled us to use analytics to extract relevant insights from meaningful data
+That set the stage for using meaningful data for extracting relevant insights with analytics.

 Establishing the right pricing models